-Enjoy authentic Thai cuisine at reasonable prices in a polished and comfortable restaurant located in Taipa.
-The high quality dishes are prepared by Thai chefs using a selection of fresh and natural ingredients.
-Papermoon is one of the best Thais in town right now and they have a wonderful selection of traditional dishes–with a flair–which make a for a great lunch set menu.
-They even have pad see ew, which is quite difficult to find in Macau.
-For our experience on what to order and why we liked dining here, read about it here.
+Papermoon Thai offers authentic Thai cuisine at reasonable prices in a polished and comfortable restaurant in Taipa.
+The high-quality dishes are prepared by Thai chefs who use a selection of fresh and natural ingredients.
+Papermoon is one of the best Thais in town to date, featuring a great menu of traditional dishes with a flair.
+Their lunch set menu is worthy of trying as well.
+Moreover, Papermoon has pad see ew (flat rice noodle stir-fry), which is quite tricky to find in Macau.

 Papermoon Bistro 97-103 Avenida do Governador Jaime Silvério Marques, Macau, +853 2872 4343